Food Truck Vending in Cambridge

 Step 1: Identify, and get permission for, a vending location

-- Regular vending at select public locations through the Food Truck Program: See related guidelines and a listing of available locations and shifts on the Food Truck Program application.
+- Regular vending at select public locations through the Food Truck Program: See related guidelines for a listing of available locations and shifts.
 Staff from the following City departments, and/or other City staff if the City Manager chooses to appoint others, will review applications for the Food Truck Program and approve the schedule of food trucks: CDD, Inspectional Services, Traffic, Parking & Transportation, License Commission, and the City Manager's office.

 - Regular or one-time vending at private locations supported by a landlord agreement (e.g. business or private parcel of land): Obtain a letter of permission from landlord of private property, noting the date, time, the property owner's contact information, and the name of the food truck.